 The purpose of the YOI is to promote interest in the organ within the younger generation to ensure a body of trained musicians and appreciation in the pipe organ for the future.
-In doing so, YOI raises funds from donors to provide scholarships for keyboard students in grades 6-12, study organ performance, perform in year-end recitals, become members of the Boston Chapter of the American Guild of Organists (BAGO), participate in Pedals Pipes and Pizza, attend organ recitals and workshops and Pipe Organ Encounters (POE).
+In doing so, YOI raises funds from donors to provide scholarships for keyboard students in grades 6-12, study organ performance, perform in year-end recitals, become members of the Boston Chapter of the American Guild of Organists (BAGO), participate in Pedals Pipes and Pizza, attend organ recitals and workshops and Pipe Organ Encounters (POE) when these programs are available.

 WHO WE ARE